noidexe/Enjin-Coin-Documentation/docs/java.md

 One last step that should be taken is to call ```Client#getNotificationsService``` to initialize the notification service.
 The notification service is lazy loaded and will only be created upon being requested the first time.

+## Further Reading

+To learn more about the Java SDK api you can view the latest javadoc at https://enjin.github.io/Enjin-Coin-Java-SDK/.
+As the api matures we will expand the documentation with more example code.